cianoo45/ULPortfolio/Springboot TicTacToe/TicTacToe/readme.txt

-This is a springboot web app that lets you play tictactoe against a (Currently crap) AI.
+This is a springboot web app that lets you play tictactoe against a  AI.